 - When you leave Korea permanently or your status of sojourn expires.

-- When you did not pay the insurance premium until one day after your pay day.
+- When you do not pay the insurance premium until one day after your pay day.

 - 30 percent discounted premium: Foreigners who have a certain amount of regular income, foreigners with unverifiable or irregular incomes 〔D-1 visa (Culture/art), D-4 visa (General Trainees) and students.